FARM: Enhancing Molecular Representations with Functional Group Awareness: Methodology

 \subsection{Molecular Structure Integration via Contrastive Learning}

-To integrate FG-enhanced SMILES representations with molecular structure information, we employ contrastive learning to align these representations with FG graph embeddings.
+To integrate atom-level representations with molecular structure information, we employ contrastive learning to align FG-enhanced SMILES representations with FG graph embeddings.
 This method captures both the atom-level and topological aspects of molecular structures, allowing the model to develop a unified representation that integrates chemical context with overall molecular architecture.

 In this framework, each molecule is treated as a pair of representations: the FG-enhanced SMILES and its corresponding FG graph.
 The contrastive learning task encourages the embeddings of these two representations to be as similar as possible for the same molecule, while pushing apart the representations of different molecules.
 This allows the model to capture both local chemical features (from the FG-enhanced SMILES) and global molecular topology (from the FG graph).